-- e.
-Locate BMPs intended to trap sediment on on-site shall be located in a manner to avoid interference with the movement of juvenile salmonids attempting to enter off-channel areas or drainages. - e.f.
-Where feasible, design outlet structures that withdraw impounded stormwater from the surface to avoid discharging sediment that is still suspended in the water column. - 5.
-Stabilize Soils. - a.
-Stabilize Eexposed and unworked soils shall be stabilized by application of effective BMPs described in the clearing and grading development standards that prevent erosion.
-Applicable BMPs include, but are not limited to: temporary and permanent seeding, sodding, mulching, plastic covering, erosion control fabrics and matting, soil application of polyacrylamide (PAM), the early application of gravel base early on areas to be paved, and dust control. - b.
-Control stormwater volume and velocity within the site to minimize soil erosion. - a-c.
+e.
+Locate BMPs intended to trap sediment on-site in a manner to avoid interference with the movement of juvenile salmonids attempting to enter off-channel areas or drainages.

+f.
+Where feasible, design outlet structures that withdraw impounded stormwater from the surface to avoid discharging sediment that is still suspended in the water column.

+5. Stabilize Soils.

+a.
+Stabilize exposed and unworked soils by application of effective BMPs described in the clearing and grading development standards that prevent erosion.
+Applicable BMPs include, but are not limited to: temporary and permanent seeding, sodding, mulching, plastic covering, erosion control fabrics and matting, soil application of polyacrylamide (PAM), the early application of gravel base early on areas to be paved, and dust control.

+b.
+Control stormwater volume and velocity within the site to minimize soil erosion.

+c.
 Control stormwater discharges, including both peak flow rates and total stormwater volume, to minimize erosion at outlets and to minimize downstream channel and stream bank erosion.

-b-d.
-To prevent erosion, no sSoils shall must not should remain exposed and unworked for more than the time periods set forth below:
+d.
+Soils must not remain exposed and unworked for more than the time periods set forth below:

-- i.
-During the dry season (May 1st September 30th): seven 7 days. - ii.
-During the wet season (October 1st April 30th): one\2 days. - c.
-The time period may be adjusted by the city, if the permittee can show that local precipitation data justify a different standard. - d.e.
-Stabilize soils shall be stabilized at the end of the shift before a holiday or weekend, if needed, based on the weather forecast. - f.
-Stabilize soil stockpiles must be stabilized from erosion, protected with sediment trapping measures, and, where possible, be-located away from the storm and surface water system and receiving waters. - g.
-Minimize the amount of soil exposed during construction activity. - h.
-Minimize the disturbance of steep slopes. - e.i.
-Minimize soil compaction and-, unless infeasible, preserve topsoil. - 6.
-Protect Slopes. - a.
+i.
+During the dry season (May 1st - September 30th): 7 days.

+ii.
+During the wet season (October 1st - April 30th): 2 days.

+e.
+Stabilize soils at the end of the shift before a holiday or weekend, if needed, based on the weather forecast.

+f.
+Stabilize soil stockpiles from erosion, protect with sediment trapping measures, and, where possible, locate away from the storm and surface water system and receiving waters.

+g.
+Minimize the amount of soil exposed during construction activity.

+h.
+Minimize the disturbance of steep slopes.

+i.
+Minimize soil compaction and, unless infeasible, preserve topsoil.

+6. Protect Slopes.

+a.
 Comply with applicable provisions of BCC 23.76.080, now or as hereafter amended.

-Commented [TT43]: This section revised to provide consistency with the NPDES Permit.

-Commented [TT44]: This section revised to provide consistency with the NPDES Permit.

-- b.
+b.
 Design and construct cut and fill slopes in a manner to minimize erosion.
-Applicable practices include, but are not limited to, reducing continuous length of slope with terracing and diversion, reducing slope steepness, and roughening slope surfaces (for example, track walking). - c.
-Divert Ooff-site stormwater (run-on) or groundwater shall be diverted away from slopes and undisturbed areas with interceptor dikes, pipes, and/or swales.
-Off-site stormwater should be managed separately from stormwater generated on the site. - d.
-At the top of slopes, collect drainage in pipe slope drains or protected channels to prevent erosion. - d-e.
-Temporary pipe slope drains shall-must handle the expected peak 10-minute flow velocity of flow from a Type 1A, 10-year, 24-hour frequency storm for the developed condition.
+Applicable practices include, but are not limited to, reducing continuous length of slope with terracing and diversion, reducing slope steepness, and roughening slope surfaces (for example, track walking).

+c.
+Divert off-site stormwater (run-on) or groundwater away from slopes and disturbed areas with interceptor dikes, pipes, and/or swales.
+Off-site stormwater should be managed separately from stormwater generated on the site.

+d.
+At the top of slopes, collect drainage in pipe slope drains or protected channels to prevent erosion.